 Female Pattern Hair Loss

-Dr. Thompson understands that hair loss doesn’t affect just men and sees many women for hair restoration in Utah as well.
-There are many effective solutions for women facing hair loss that double board-certified facial plastic surgeon Dr. Thompson offers through an individualized treatment plan.
+Drs.
+Thompson and Henstrom understand that hair loss doesn’t affect just men and see many women for hair restoration in Utah as well.
+There are many effective solutions for women facing hair loss that our hair restoration specialists offer through individualized treatment plans.

 What Is Female Pattern Hair Loss?